Quit 'crying' and fix Venezuela economy, opposition tells Maduro

-CARACAS Venezuela's opposition on Tuesday urged leftist President Nicolas Maduro to stop making excuses for his candidates' defeat in legislative elections and instead urgently tackle food shortages and free jailed politicians.
+CARACAS Dec 8 Venezuela's opposition on Tuesday urged leftist President Nicolas Maduro to stop making excuses for his candidates' defeat in legislative elections, and instead urgently tackle food shortages and free jailed politicians.

 The worst economic crisis in the OPEC country's recent history has Venezuelan staples including flour, milk, meat and beans running scarce.
 Shortages are particularly bad for the poor and beyond capital Caracas, with shoppers lining up for hours under the sun hoping a delivery truck will arrive.